-If a student is selected for a process called "Verification" either by the U.S. Department of Education or the Office of Financial Aid, the student will be required to provide the Art Academy with copies of their/his/her own financial documents, as well as those of their/his/her parents or spouse, as applicable.
+If a student is selected for a process called "Verification" either by the U.S. Department of Education or the Financial Aid Office, the student will be required to provide the AAC with copies of their/his/her own financial documents, as well as those of their/his/her parents or spouse, as applicable.
 Financial documents may include but are not limited to: official IRS Tax Return Transcripts and the Verification Worksheet.
 This information must be provided before state and federal aid can be awarded.
 Students selected for Verification will be unable to register for courses until both the Verification and the financial aid award package are completed.
 If requested information is not received from a student by the stated deadline, it will be assumed that the student does not wish to receive grants or loans.
-The Office of Financial Aid will compare student documents to the information provided on the FAFSA and will make any necessary corrections electronically.
-Please allow 4-6 weeks for processing.
+The Financial Aid Office will compare student documents to the information provided on the FAFSA and will make any necessary corrections electronically.
+Please allow one - two weeks for processing.